H0neyP0ney/SimpleTrail/README.md

 ```
 trail:update(object, parent)
 ```
 This method actually draws the trail according to `object` last positions to the front of `parent` display group.
-Use this inside an enterFrame event.
+Use this inside an enterFrame event as the render will be refreshed every frame according to the new `object` keyframe position.

 ### Parameters:
 `object` (**GroupObject**) : the object you want the trail to follow